If you are born between 1995 to the mid-2000s and have never known a life without the internet, you’re probably a Generation Z.

 Older generations may feel that browsing the internet is a fruitless activity, but to you, they have no idea what they’re missing out on.

-YouTube videos, Netflix, Snapchat, viral content… what’s there not to love?
+YouTube videos, Netflix, TikTok, viral content… what’s there not to love?

 For you, the internet offers a whole new world where there is no shortage of entertainment or things you can learn.
 You can watch crash courses on YouTube and learn about interesting facts every day, stream your favourite dramas and movies on-demand and best of all, you can easily compile references for your assignments through online journals instead of searching worn and dusty books in the library.